 -Francis Thompson 1859-1907 Kingdom of God (first verse)

 This week marks not only the end of the Christian Year, but it is the celebration of Jesus, triumphant, coming into his kingdom.
 He is Christ Pantocrator - Sustainer of the World, Christ in Glory - enthroned upon the heavens.
-But next week, on the first Sunday of Advent, the church also looks to the sky to watch for the Son of Man coming in clouds to judge the world at the end of time.
+But next week, on the first Sunday of Advent, with a clash of metaphors the church also looks to the sky to watch for the Son of Man coming in clouds to judge the world at the end of time.

 Dismas!
 In all this chaos between the end of Ordinary time and the beginning of the end of time, this minor, vulnerable voice in the drama stands out for me.
 With his last breath, he asks Jesus to remember him, and at that moment, no matter what he has done in his life - his crimes, troubles, regrets, tragedies, blasphemies - disappear, and he is Christ's own forever.

 In art, you see Dismas waiting outside the jaws of hell while Jesus yanks Adam and Eve through the gates, others waiting behind them to be released from their long imprisonment.
-Locks, chains, bolts, lie broken on the ground.
-There is Dismas, holding a cross, observing the radical liberation his companion in death inaugurates in these first hours of the Kingdom.
+Locks, chains, bolts, keys lie broken on the ground.
+There is Dismas, holding a cross, observing the radical liberation his companion in death inaugurates in these first liminal hours of the Kingdom reaching into the realm of the dead.
 This image, prayed again and again, becomes real for me.
 And so I pray:

 In the chaos of life, in my sins, in the end times, Jesus, King of Glory, remember me!